In a nutshell

 Funchal Cathedral

-Funchal Cathedral is a national monument in Madeira
+The Funchal Cathedral is a national monument on Madeira

-What you need to know: Funchal Cathedral, also known as Sé Cathedral, is located in the city center and is the oldest church in Madeira.
-We found it rather unspectacular from the outside, but the interior is much more impressive.
-It is free of charge.
+What you need to know: The Funchal Cathedral, also known as the Sé Cathedral, stands in the city center and is the oldest church on Madeira.
+We found it rather unspectacular from the outside, but the interior is noticeably more impressive.
+Admission is free.

-Is it worth it?
-Yes, but only if you are interested in churches.
+Is the Cathedral worth it?
+Yes, but only if you’re into churches.

-Our tip: the Ottavia Ice Cream Factory near the cathedral serves delicious ice cream.
+Our tip for the Sé Catedral: The Ottavia Ice Cream Factory, very close to the cathedral, serves seriously delicious ice cream.

 São Tiago Fortress

-What you need to know: If you walk to the end of Rua Santa Maria, you will come out at the São Tiago Fortress.
-With its yellow façade, you can’t miss it.
-In the past, the building was used as protection against pirate attacks, but today visitors can walk through the building and up the towers.
+What you need to know: Walk all the way to the end of Rua Santa Maria and you’ll reach the São Tiago Fortress — hard to miss with its bright yellow facade.
+The structure was once used as a defense against pirate attacks; today you can walk through the building and up onto the towers.

 CR7 Museum

-The statue of Cristiano Ronaldo stands in front of the CR7 Museum (© wjarek)
+In front of the CR7 Museum stands a statue of Cristiano Ronaldo (© wjarek)

-What you need to know: Funchal is Cristiano Ronaldo’s hometown and there is a museum about the footballer down by the harbor.
-A statue of him sits enthroned in front of the entrance.
-It is a real highlight in Funchal, especially for the little fans.
+What you need to know: Funchal is the hometown of Cristiano Ronaldo, and down at the harbor there’s a museum dedicated to the soccer star.
+A statue of him stands at the entrance.
+It’s a real standout in Funchal, especially for younger fans.

-Is it worth it?
-Yes, for soccer and Cristiano Ronaldo fans a visit is a must!
+Is the CR7 Museum worth it?
+Yes, for soccer fans and Cristiano Ronaldo fans.

 Admission